-If you log in to Windows with a Microsoft account, the Windows 10 login screen shows the name and email address for the last user that logged in.
+If you log in to Windows with a Microsoft account, the Windows 10 sign in screen shows the name and email address for the last user that signed in.
 It’s convenient, but if you use your computer in public or leave it unattended, you might not want people being able to see that personal information.
-With a little policy editing, it’s easy to hide.
+Here’s how to hide it.

-The lock screen itself does not show your login information, but with just a click or tap, anyone can reveal the login screen that does.
-And if you’ve taken steps to disable the lock screen, your information is even more exposed to prying eyes.
-By default, the login screen shows your name and email address (or username if you’re not using a Microsoft account) and whatever picture you’ve associated with your account.
+The lock screen itself does not show your sign in information, but with just a click or tap, anyone can reveal the sign in screen that does.
+By default, the sign in screen shows your name and email address (or username if you’re not using a Microsoft account) and whatever picture you’ve associated with your account.
 If this is information you’d rather not have passers-by privy to, we’ve got the fix.

-Home Users: Hide Personal Information on the Log On Screen by Editing the Registry
+Home Users: Hide Extra Personal Information on the Sign In Screen by Editing the Registry

 If you have Windows 10 Home, you will have to edit the Windows Registry to make these changes.
 You can also do it this way if you have Windows 10 Pro or Enterprise, but just feel more comfortable working in the Registry.
 (If you have Pro or Enterprise, though, we recommend using the easier Group Policy Editor, as described in the next section.)